LazurasLong/cognitive-subdivision/README.md

 The story involves two main factions, the Algol and the Outlaws, as well as some vanilla factions like the Quarg and Drak.
 The player will have to aid the Algol in various tasks throughout the campaign.

-The completed plugin will include over 9 new ships and various new outfits to count as well as over 14 new systems in the Milky Way galaxy.
+The completed plugin will include over 9 new tier 3 and tier 2 ships, various new outfits to count, as well as over 14 new systems in the Milky Way galaxy.